-2. Place your foot on the mower deck step.
+3. Place your foot on the mower deck step.
 Pull the starter grip lightly until you feel resistance, then pull briskly.
 Return the starter grip gently.

-Move the throttle lever away from the CHOKE position as soon as the engine warms up enough to run smoothly without use of the choke.
+4. If the CHOKE position was used during starting, move the throttle lever away from the CHOKE position as soon as the engine warms up enough to run smoothly without use of the choke.
 Set the throttle lever at FAST to mow or at SLOW to idle.